panrg/path-properties/draft-enghardt-panrg-path-properties.md

 : Either a node or a link.

 Path:
-: A sequence of directly adjacent path elements, alternating between nodes and links, starting and ending with a host.
+: A sequence of adjacent path elements, alternating between nodes and links, starting and ending with a host.
 A path can be viewed as an abstraction on a specific layer, omitting lower layer path elements.
 For example, a router implementing IPv6 may be a path element on a path when considering the network layer.
 If this router does not implement transport layer functionality, it is hidden when a higher layer, such as the transport or application layer, is considered.
 In the case of multicast or broadcast, a single packet may be sent over multiple paths at once -- one path for each combination of sending and receiving host.

 Subpath:
-: Given a path, a subpath is a sequence of directly adjacent path elements of this path, starting and ending with a node.
+: Given a path, a subpath is a sequence of adjacent path elements of this path, starting and ending with a node.

 Flow:
 : One or multiple packets which are traversing the same subpath or path.
 For example, a flow can consist of all packets sent within a TCP session with the same five-tuple between two hosts, or it can consist of all packets sent on the same physical link.